raivo-otp/ios-application/PRIVACY.md

 **Security**

 If you discover a security vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
-Please contact us at security[at]finnwea[dot]com.
+Please refer to the [security policy](https://github.com/tijme/raivo/blob/master/PRIVACY.md) for information on reporting vulnerabilities.

 **Links to other sites**